EmilcyFelipe/Insider_Filmes/README.md

 ### Useful resources

-- [Example resource 1](https://www.themoviedb.org/?language=pt-BR) - This helped me for get the API of movies to use on the project as a data resource.
+- [The movie data base](https://www.themoviedb.org/?language=pt-BR) - This helped me for get the API of movies to use on the project as a data resource.

 ## Author